Firepower

 Firepower is the military capability to direct force at an enemy.
-(It is not to be confused with the concept of rate of fire, which describes the cycling of the firing mechanism in a weapon system.)
-Firepower involves the whole range of potential weapons.
+It involves the whole range of potential weapons.
 The concept is generally taught as one of the three key principles of modern warfare wherein the enemy forces are destroyed or have their will to fight negated by sufficient and preferably overwhelming use of force as a result of combat operations.

 Through the ages firepower has come to mean offensive power applied from a distance, thus involving ranged weapons as opposed to one-on-one close quarters combat.
 Firepower is thus something employed to keep enemy forces at a range where they can be defeated in detail or sapped of the will to continue.
 In the field of naval artillery, the weight of a broadside was long used as a figure of merit of a warship's firepower.

 History

 The earliest forms of warfare that might be called firepower were the slingers of ancient armies (a notable example being the biblical story of David), and archers.
 Eventually, the feared Huns employed the composite bow and light cavalry tactics to shower arrows on the enemy forces, a tactic that also appeared in a less mobile form in Britain, with its famed longbowmen, used during the various Anglo-French conflicts collectively known as the Hundred Years' War during the Middle Ages.
 The Battle of Crécy is often thought of as the beginning of the "age of firepower" in the west, where missile weapons enabled a small force to defeat a numerically superior enemy without the need for single combat.
 Firepower was later used to dramatic effect in a similar fashion during the Battle of Agincourt.